Carnation Walling - Ceiling Beams

 The 12" thick EPS blocks that form the concrete flooring are supported by 10.5 inch tall wood beams that are in turn supported by 2x6 lumber (1.5" x 5.5").
-The 2x6s are supported by a horizontal 2x8 baton that attaches at the top of the vertical 2x4 batons on the north and south walls.
-There are also some 2x4 props that sit on the end of the angle bracing 2x4s that are nailed face-on to the concrete slab.
-The vertical 2x4s are held vertical using 45 degree 2x4 pieces from the edge-on angled bracing bases.
-Shims are used under the props to level the floor/ceiling.
+The 2x6s are supported by a horizontal 2x8 baton that attaches at the top of the vertical 2x4 batons.

 Make 2x8 batons

-The actual lengths depend on the length of the wall section so shorten the lengths in 1 foot increments as required (cutting 6" from hole positions).
+The actual lengths depend on the length of the wall section and available lumber so you can shorten the lengths in 1 foot increments as required (cutting 6" - 1/16th" from hole position).

 Fit horizontal 2x8 at the wall

-Add a few vertical 2x4 batons on the north and south walls in their final position, but not too many or they will get in the way of the rebar.
+Add a few strategic vertical 2x4 batons on the north and south walls in their final position, but not too many or they will get in the way of adding the rebar and plywood.
 Do not put them anywhere that will interfere with the windows and doors.
-Where possible put the vertical 2x4 batons in the wall corners.
-Attach the horizontal 2x8s at the top of the vertical 2x4 batons using the X'3" holes and 3/8" threaded rod wall ties.
-Also add the 2x8 horizontal beams on both sides of the east-west internal walls that divide off the portico bases.
+Typically put a vertical 2x4 batons in the primary location near the wall corner.

 Where there is a designed in hole in a concrete internal wall that is actually going to be filled in by wooden internal walling then this internal wall can also be framed at this time as it will be used to support the wet concrete of the wall.